kalekundert/bind_dna/notebook/ideas_and_feedback.rst

 - If I get both the in vitro and B1H assays working, the best way to use them together might be to use the in vitro assay to pre-screen for the B1H assay.

+2020/07/28:

+From this line in the abstract of [Rohs2010]_:

+   Specificity that distinguishes between families frequently involves base readout in the major groove while shape readout is often exploited for higher resolution specificity, to distinguish between members within the same DNA-binding protein family.

+It makes sense to me that members of the same  fold family would make a consistent set of contacts in the major/minor groove.
+It also makes sense that the larger context of the DNA binding domain (which could differ between family members) could affect shape readout.

+What are the implications for recombinases?
+It's unlikely that we'll be able to significantly change shape readout, because DNA bending is an intrinsic part of the mechanism.
+Likewise, my DNA-binding domain assay will probably only probe base readout.
+I can't think of a good way to vary shape readout in design, off the top of my head.
+Base readout is more approachable, and perhaps more relevant to the general problem of interface design.